rolfen/apt-metapackage/README.md

 Relationships: Depends, Recommends, Suggests, Pre-Depends, Build-Depends, Build-Depends-Indep and Build-Depends-Arch

 ## Disclaimer
-If you create fake packages that provide real dependencies and break your system, don't blame me!
+If you break your system using this tool, it's on you!

 ## Read more
 https://help.ubuntu.com/community/MetaPackages